Rumble, a Boutique Boxing Studio Backed by Justin Bieber, Is Opening Its First DC Location Next Week | Washingtonian (DC)

 “The room’s dark.
 We call it group fitness for individuals,” he says.
 “Everyone’s minding their own business, so if you’re new, you can feel it out at your own pace.”

-If you become a die-hard Rumble acolyte, you can hit up their retail section for apparel designed by Travis Anderson, who also worked with Kanye West on his Yeezy line and Bieber on his line Drew House.
+If you become a die-hard Rumble acolyte, you can hit up their retail section for apparel picked out by Travis Anderson, who also worked with Kanye West on his Yeezy line and Bieber on his line Drew House.
 And after class, check out the locker rooms—they come with showers, blow dryers, and products by Drybar and Cowshed.

 It’s a busy month for the Rumble team.
 In addition to the new DC studio, a Philadelphia location opens April 5, joining pre-existing sites in Manhattan, Los Angeles, and San Francisco.
 Studios in Palo Alto, Chicago, Boston, and Brooklyn are in the works, too, and the Rumble team will expand its offerings with Rumble Treading, a treadmill-based class that Neiman expects to launch by the end of the year.